pydantic/pydantic-settings/docs/index.md

 options:
-  -h, --help     show this help message and exit --local bool   When the resposity to clone from is on a local machine, bypass ...
+  -h, --help     show this help message and exit --local bool   When the resposity to clone from is on a local machine, bypass ... (default: False)
 """